Tehnix/cred-server/README.md

 Usage
 =====
-Simply clone the repository, add a configuration and run it.
+Simply install with pip, add a configuration and run it.

-1. `$ git clone git@github.com:Tehnix/cred.git`
+1. `$ pip install cred-server`
-2. `$ cd cred && bin/cred-server`
+3. `$ cred-server`

 and test out the API with curl :)